project-info182/Avatar-Lab/README.md

 - 🎙 **Neural Speech Synthesis:** Realistic, expressive speech via cutting-edge TTS models.
 - 🗣 **True-to-Life Lip Sync:** Facial animations that match audio at a near-human level.
 - 👀 **Emotional Facial Motion:** Micro-expressions, eye blinks, and head tilts for authentic avatars.
-- 🔌 **REST API:** Easily integrate Avatar Lab into your apps, games, or tools.
-- 🧑‍💻 **Developer-Friendly Architecture:** Built on a scalable MERN stack with seamless deployment.

 ---

 ## 🚀 Getting Started

-*(This section is a placeholder.
-Please fill in with actual setup and usage instructions.)*

 This project contains a frontend, backend, and AI model components.